Al-Sad/PW-WVD/README.md

 MATLAB Package V1.0 [1]**

+The additional material in this file is provided by the authors to supplement the following paper:

+M. Al-Sa'd, B. Boashash, and M. Gabbouj, “Design of an Optimal Piece-Wise Spline Wigner-Ville Distribution for TFD Performance Evaluation and Comparison”, *IEEE Transactions on Signal Processing*, 2021.

-The additional material in this file is provided by the authors to supplement the paper in [1].
-The PW-WVD MATLAB package can be obtained using the permanent GitHub link in [2] or from the paper media section.
-The MATLAB scripts, functions, and datasets listed below, supplied within the PW-WVD MATLAB package, are used to produce results, and supporting figures illustrated in the paper:
+The MATLAB scripts, functions, and datasets listed in this repository are used to produce results, and supporting figures illustrated in the paper:

 **Demo Scripts:**